fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-ar-transactions.md

 In your Accounts Receivable list, you'll see two main types of transactions:

-1. **In Debit**: These are invoices you've sent to customers, increasing your AR balance
+1. **In debit**: These are invoices you've sent to customers, increasing your AR balance
-2. **In Credit**: These are payments received from customers, decreasing your AR balance
+2. **In credit**: These are payments received from customers, decreasing your AR balance

 ## Matching AR transactions